We are a Royal College of Veterinary Surgeons (RCVS) approved equine hospital.

 Cremation is costly, but available regardless of the method of euthanasia.
 The ashes may be returned in a special casket if requested, either as a small amount of token ashes or as a separate individual cremation.
 If your horse is cremated you can choose to pay for an individual cremation and have the ashes returned to you in a box for burial, usually a large wooden casket.
 It is important to think about what you will want to do with the ashes when they are returned to you, as many people who have paid for ashes to be returned, subsequently choose never to collect them.

 If you require a collection or cremation service, your requirements will need to be discussed with either ourselves or directly with the collection company, especially if you chose to have ashes back.
 There are various companies in the local area whom can provide a collection and cremation service.
-We can supply details on request depending on individual requirements.
+Please contact them directly to discuss the services they can provide:

-Rest assured that everyone concerned will want your horse’s last minutes to be peaceful.
-The people involved are professionals who care about animals and are used to dealing with this sensitive task.
 If you are able to be calm and relaxed during the procedure, then your presence is likely to be reassuring for your horse.
-If you are visibly distressed, then it may be better to ask a trusted friend to do this for you.
-Your vet will require you or someone on your behalf to sign a consent form.
-In a yard of several horses it is obviously essential someone is there who knows which horse is to be put down.
+If you are distressed, then it may be better to ask a trusted friend to do this for you.
+Your vet will require you or someone on your behalf to sign a euthanasia consent form.
+In a yard of several horses, it is obviously essential someone is there who knows which horse is to be put to sleep.

-If the horse is insured for loss of use and a claim is going to be made, the insurance company must be notified in advance.
+If the horse is insured for loss of the animal and a claim is going to be made, the insurance company must be notified in advance.
 With the exception of an emergency situation, the authorisation of the insurers is needed, otherwise the claim may be invalidated.

 The insurers should be notified as soon as possible.
 They will require a veterinary certificate confirming the identity of the horse and the reason why it was destroyed and may also ask for a post mortem examination.

-It is the horse owner’s responsibility to arrange for collection, cremation or disposal and to pay the company concerned.
-There are several companies in the local area that can provide various services and we can provide details on request.
+It is the horse owner’s responsibility to arrange for collection, cremation or disposal after euthanasia, and to pay directly the company concerned.
+There are several companies in the local area that can provide various services (see previous section) and we can also provide details on request.

 The cost of disposal varies depending on how the horse is euthanased, if cremation is required and if any ashes are requested.
 Individual requirements can be discussed at the time and an estimate of costs can be either given by us or the company you choose to use.

 As well as collection and disposal costs, there is a fee charged for the actual euthanasia and visit (where required).
-Currently Bell Equine charges £79.17 (+ VAT) for using a gun, plus sedation (usually £35-40 + VAT).
-Euthanasia by lethal injection costs £181.25 (+ VAT), for Thoroughbred sized horses (possibly more for a heavier horse) plus sedation (again usually £35-40 + VAT).
+Currently Bell Equine charges £97.92 (including VAT) for using a gun, plus sedation (usually £35-40 including VAT).
+Euthanasia by lethal injection costs £251.26 (including VAT and drug costs), for Thoroughbred sized horses (possibly more for a heavier horse) plus sedation (again usually £35-40 including VAT).

 Another additional cost would potentially be for a post mortem, which may be required by your insurance company (but rarely covered by insurance).
 The costs for this would vary depending on what is required.
 Occasionally we will ask you if we can perform a post mortem to help all of us to understand more about the diseases affecting the horses under our care.
 In such cases we would not charge.
 If you do not want a post mortem performed, please tell us and we will respect your wishes.